 In order to have sufficient confidence in a security test laboratory’s competence and capabilities, certain security requirements must be met.
-The overriding security requirement is that NESAS Security Test Laboratories must be ISO 17025 accredited to perform tests as defined in the 3GPP Security Assurance Specifications.
-The GSMA has produced guidelines for candidate NESAS test labs and ILAC member accreditation bodies on what is expected of candidate NESAS test labs to demonstrate their competency and have NESAS included in the scope of their ISO 17025 accreditation.
+The overriding security requirement is that NESAS Security Test Laboratories must be ISO/IEC 17025 accredited to perform tests as defined in the 3GPP Security Assurance Specifications.
+The GSMA has produced guidelines for candidate NESAS test labs and ILAC member accreditation bodies on what is expected of candidate NESAS test labs to demonstrate their competency and have NESAS included in the scope of their ISO/IEC 17025 accreditation.
 The guidelines are available below and these are provided to help test laboratory engagement with the accreditation body of their choice.

 Network Equipment Security Assurance Scheme (NESAS) Security Test Laboratory Competency Guidelines Prepared

 Sunday 24 May 2020 | NESAS |

 Prepared by GSMA’s Security Assurance Group (SECAG) to help ILAC member accreditation bodies assess the competency of ISO 17025 accredited test laboratories to undertake NESAS product evaluations

 Security test laboratories that provide to GSMA evidence of their ISO/IEC 17025 accreditation and that are duly recognised by GSMA as being competent to undertake security evaluation of network products against relevant Security Assurance Specification (SCAS) documents will be listed here.